mhahnFr/CallstackLibrary/README.md

 On Linux the debug information available in the **ELF** binaries is used.

 ## Final notes
+If you experience any problems with the CallstackLibrary or if you have ideas to further improve this library don't hesitate to [open an issue][9] or a [pull request][10].

 This library is licensed under the terms of the GNU GPL in version 3 or later.

 © Copyright 2022 - 2024 [mhahnFr][4]